martinrybak/property_change_notifier/README.md

 ```

 ### Listen to multiple properties
-Create a listener with a callback and a `List` containing the property names you wish to observe:
+Create a listener with a callback and an `Iterable` containing the property names you wish to observe:

 ```
 final model = Foo();